 It reminds me of how the Judge Dredd comics were ripped off by the makers of RoboCop.
 By the time that the first Judge Dredd movie was in the process of getting greenlit, the timing was askew.
 It was after the RoboCop film franchise was coming to an end but before the RoboCop TV series, short-lived as it was, began making headway in the press.
 Series or no series, things got awkward when Sylvester Stallone appeared on screens as the titular Demolition Man.
 The people behind Judge Dredd had to rewrite the script so as to cut down on the similarities if not remove them wholesale.
 The premise was still going to involve a bad man who escapes prison thanks to a corrupt politician who is then betrayed by the bad man.
 There’s also the same voice actress – Adrienne Barbeau.
 Then there are other elements like a policewoman who helps the hero go rogue, and a lab being used to create soldiers.

 It was like they left those bits in so that the general public would seek out the connection i.e. both movies share a producer in the form of Tony Munafo – Sly’s bodyguard.
 He’s acted in quite a number of Sly’s movies, and he’s produced 13 of them.
-In fact, every movie that has he’s ever produced was a Stallone movie.
+In fact, every movie that he has ever produced was a Stallone movie.
 Besides the casting of Rob Schneider as the comic relief, both movies have two other things in common – concept illustrator Simon Murton and storyboard artist Robert Consing.
 Both movies were par for the course for Sly anyway since he had already been in a movie where he played a cop who was imprisoned for a crime that he didn’t commit i.e. Tango & Cash.
 Here’s the thing – Tango & Cash has already been exposed as a homoerotic action movie, but Sly seems to be have an obsession with prisons with or without that movie.
 In Lock Up, he played a mechanic who was rightfully convicted whereas he played a wrongly incarcerated professional in Escape Plan.

 I guess he wanted to remind people that he was a storyteller with motifs, but it still made the makers of Judge Dredd look bad because there was a more subtle way of making the character be an outsider of the system without doing something that was basically Demolition Man 2.
 It’s strange when you think about it, because the Timecop team didn’t feel the responsibility of minimizing similarities despite the risk of being humiliated.
 Between Time Runner and Timecop, it was the latter that had a big studio, a popular director and a famous producer.
 In theory, Mark Hamill should have been the star of Timecop since he was more mainstream than Jean-Claude Van Damme.
 Hamill had the original Star Wars trilogy under his belt whereas JCVD had several mid-list films under his black belt but less box office clout than his rival, Steven Seagal.
 You have to wonder why Hamill was deprived of being what Liam Neeson is now.

 To be both fair and square, Sam Raimi wanted to produce another JCVD movie after Hard Target since they are fans of Chinese movies.
 Hell, James Lew was probably cast as an assassin because he was the star of a 1979 Taiwanese Kung Fu movie called The Young Dragon.
 Timecop is radically different when you compare the movie with the comics, yet it was one of the highest-grossing comic book movies.
-By comparison, Judge Dredd was seen as an example of what it means to make a flop out of comic adaptation.
+By comparison, Judge Dredd was seen as an example of what it means to make a flop out of a comic adaptation.
 As for Time Runner and Timecop, they end up ultimately being about stopping a pregnant woman from being killed.
 That is more touching than the most popular time travel movies.
 Comparatively, a boy having to play matchmaker so that he still gets born is too selfish to tug at the heartstrings.
 On the other hand, a man saving someone else’s mother doesn’t garner the same level of sympathy (despite the fact that the man inadvertently becomes the father of his squadron leader).
 Likewise with the sequel where it’s the son who is in need of protection.

 By comparison, Joel had this to say (an amalgamation of comments from the December 1993 issue of Empire magazine and an August 1993 Los Angeles Times article): “I love working with Sly.
 He’s a good collaborator and a good partner, but sometimes you’ve got to stop him from doing things.
 It’s always ‘No Sly, you can’t do this.’
 Wesley’s worse.
 Because Wesley and his stunt double look so much alike, I sometimes have to pull Wesley out of the thing when we think it’s the stunt double – ‘Is that Wesley?
 What, are you crazy?’
 Look, the rule of thumb when you’re making a movie is that you’re supposed to shoot two pages of script a day.
 If you do less than two pages, you’re not going fast enough.
 But in an action movie, we have one line – one eighth of a script page – that says: ‘Phoenix and Spartan fight to the death as the Cryo Prison slowly freezes.’
 But when you’re making a complicated hardware movie like this, with all the steam, smoke, nitrogen gas and Sly hanging from a claw that’s supposed to swing him through the air, that one eighth of a page can take you two weeks.”